Anthurium - Plant Encyclopedia Results (Page 3)

 Family: Araceae

-USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeModerate waterRegular waterOrnamental foliageUnusual colorSubtropical or temperate zone plant.
+USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeModerate waterRegular waterOrnamental foliageUnusual colorSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 It is a herbaceous plant with a rosette growth form.